ibm-cloud-docs/vpc/backup_service_vpc_about.md

 You can create up to four plans per backup policy and modify the backup schedule and retention policy anytime.
 Your four plans can have different frequencies.
 For example, one can be daily.
 Another one can be weekly, or monthly.
 All plans apply to the volumes with tags that match the backup policy.
 Backups that are created by the backup plan inherit the parent volume resource group details.

 You can [view backup job status](/docs/vpc?topic=vpc-backup-view-policy-jobs) while backups are being created, modified, or deleted.

+You can delete your backup plans or the backup policy when you no longer need them.
+When you delete a backup policy, you also delete all the plans that are associated with it.
+When you delete or disable a backup plan, it can no longer initiate any backup jobs.
+It does not create or delete any backup snapshot anymore.
+The existing backups that it created remain intact as their lifecycle is independent from the policy.
+Existing backups must be deleted separately [in the console](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-delete-snapshot-ui){: ui}[from the CLI](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=cli#snapshots-vpc-delete-snapshot-cli){: cli}[with the API](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=api#snapshots-vpc-delete-snapshot-api){: api}[with Terraform](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=terraform#snapshots-vpc-delete-snapshot-terraform){: terraform}.

 ### Scope of the backup policies
 {: #backup-service-about-scope}